thecodeassassin/influxdb.com/content/docs/v0.9/guides/troubleshooting.md

 ## Return Codes

 ### 2xx Means Understood
 A HTTP status code of 204 is returned if Influx could understand the request that has been sent.
-In the case that your request was understood, but could nnot be completed
+In the case that your request was understood, but could nnot be completed a 204 is still returned however, the body of the response will contain an error message specifying what went wrong.

 ### 4xx Means Not Understood